 Here are some powerful stories we heard: some are bold and some are sweet, some are hopeful possibilities and others tearjerking lifelong romances.

 Follow @hellolovestory on Twitter for more stories.
-Call us at 646-535-9720 to leave a message and tell us your love story.

 One snowy evening in Stockholm, two strangers met in a cafe.
 The only open table was next to her.
 This is their love story.